zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 153] (#msdiv153) {#msdiv153 .ref .msdiv} (18-34)

 [APZ 153.1] (#apz153 .1) {#apz153 .1 .ref .apz} "First of allThe two omnus domnus
-Container the two pleasures” is the same as the pazebuda provides The grief caused the first two somnus domnus to the heart of the grief Unhealed instructance and mindful purity. makes.
+Container the two pleasures" is the same as the pazebuda provides The grief caused the first two somnus domnus to the heart of the grief Unhealed instructance and mindful purity. makes.

 [APZ 153.2] (#apz153 .2) {#apz153 .2 .ref .apz} "Contrast the Appensil
-“Learned” is an instructor of a certain tenth center, a concurrence of the emotionalism, One purpose lies in Eadda, Indissipation in mind, Contrainment, Samadhi Power, Resource Conciliation.
+"Learned" is an instructor of a certain tenth center, a concurrence of the emotionalism, One purpose lies in Eadda, Indissipation in mind, Contrainment, Samadhi Power, Resource Conciliation.
 Introduction of the four century- The agreement was made, the Babalannahu lost the keel, the Karma